Composing Parts for Expressive Object Generation: Conclusion

-In this section, we introduce PartCraft, the method to synthesize objects based on the description of parts of the objects.
-In PartCraft, we ask the user to specify a base prompt and the token for the object it wants to synthesize parts.
-Then we provide a \textit{rich-text}~\cite{ge2023expressive} based editor to the user to specify the parts and their description.
-Our work PartCraft, involves two diffusion steps. \textbf{a) Part Localization.} In the first diffusion step, we get a mask for the object we want to divide into parts.
-Then, we perform denoising from a U-Net condition on parts to fill the masked region of the object, during which it learns to denoise different object parts.
-Due to this, the attention maps for various parts start highlighting the correct part region, which we use to extract the part mask.
-The infilling process is the major contribution of the PartCraft method. \textbf{b) Part Generation. } For generating parts we make combine region specific diffusion process for various parts by iteratively merging them inspired by MuliDiffusion~\cite{bar2023multidiffusion}, Rich-Text Generation~\cite{ge2023expressive} etc. However, till now most of these works have combined the diffusion process for generating objects, for the first time we demonstrate it's effectiveness in generating object parts.
-We provide the overview of the PartCraft Generation process in Fig.~\ref{fig:overview}.
-We below describe the Problem setup followed by the Part Generation and Part Localization setups in detail.
+In this section, we introduce PartComposer, our method to synthesize objects based on the description of parts of the objects.
+In PartComposer, we ask the user to specify a base prompt and the token for the object for which it wants to synthesize parts.
+Then, we provide the user a \textit{rich-text}~\cite{ge2023expressive} editor (Fig.~\ref{fig:overview}) to specify the parts and their description.
+PartComposer involves two diffusion steps, \textbf{a) Part Localization:} In the early diffusion stage, we get a mask for the object we want to divide into parts.
+Then, we perform denoising in later stage from a U-Net condition on parts to fill the masked region of the object, during which it learns to denoise different object parts.
+Due to this, the attention maps for various parts highlight the correct part region, which we use to extract the part mask.
+The infilling process is the major contribution of the PartComposer method (Fig,~\ref{fig:localization}). \textbf{b) Part Generation: } For generating parts, we combine region-specific diffusion processes for various parts by iteratively merging them inspired by MuliDiffusion~\cite{bar2023multidiffusion}, Rich-Text Generation~\cite{ge2023expressive} etc. However, till now, most of these works have combined the diffusion process for generating objects; for the first time, we have demonstrated its effectiveness in generating object parts.
+We provide an overview of the PartComposer pipeline in Fig.~\ref{fig:overview}.